 Note: all fish caught is packaged and frozen for guests.

 During the hunting season, guests are transported to and from the hunting grounds daily.
 Guests spend the day hunting Sitka black-tailed deer.
 Note: hunting hours are determined by hours of daylight.
 Most guests prefer to take advantage of our “Cast and Blast” special by adding some fishing, duck hunting, and crabbing to their hunting week.
-Duck hunting opportunities include Harlequin, Golden Eyes and Long-Tailed ducks.
+Duck hunting opportunities include Harlequin, Golden Eyes and Long-Tailed ducks; be sure to bring a shotgun and ammo if ducks are on your to-do list.

 Hunting guests are also allowed two fox with the purchase of hunting licenses.
 Luckily, they are commonly seen during deer hunts.